jbDoctora/PetPatrol/README.md

 ## Contributing

-If you'd like to contribute to Pet Trainer Matcher, please feel free to reach out to me via email (insert email here).
+If you'd like to contribute to PET PATROL, please feel free to reach out to me via email doctorajillbert@gmail.com.

 ## Demo

-You can explore the Pet Trainer Matcher project on my GitHub repo.
+You can explore the PET PATROL project on my GitHub repo.

 ## License

-Pet Trainer Matcher is an open-source project and does not have any licensing or copyright information.
+PET PATROL is an open-source project and does not have any licensing or copyright information.